Technical University of Lisbon, Porugal

 - Stakeholders’ perception of water and policy making

-- Farmers perceptions and policy making in a context of climate change
+– Perceptions of water in a context of climate change

 Schedule : 8 two-hours meeting at the beginning and during of ESST’s second semester from February to May.